lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 In a revealing interview with Pamela Weiss, Weingast talks about his translation practice and demonstrates he was very much aware of blurring the line between translation and his own content:

 > **Weingast:** *...Oh, I’ll just make it something, but a little bit more accessible.
 It got way wider than that.
-[Pamela Weiss: laugh] How wide?
+How wide?
 Some poems are wider than others and depart more from the texts, you know, are fairly close and some are not.
 That’s a whole other discussion.
 That’s as clear as I go.*
 >
 > **Pamela Weiss:** *Could you give an example of a line or couple of lines that like what a literal translation would be like and what, as an example of what you did?*
 >